 The arrival of the iPad at board meetings is welcomed by many.
-Its ability to quickly distribute documents, make annotations and generally support meetings in paperless format represents undeniable savings in time, money and environmental costs, not to mention the convenience of being able to quickly distribute those last minute additions to the agenda.
+Its ability to quickly distribute documents, make annotations and generally support meetings in paperless format (usually via a secure board portal) represents undeniable savings in time, money and environmental costs, not to mention the convenience of being able to quickly distribute those last minute additions to the agenda.
 The iPad even has its own special board meeting application.
 So why has ANZ banned iPads in board meetings?

 ANZ’s recent decision to ban the use of iPads at board meetings highlights an increasing concern about wireless network security, and maintaining appropriate record keeping practices.
 These issues are important for boards to consider, as accessing and storing information on electronic devices blurs the line between personal and company owned records.

 Keeping track of board paper annotations was a significant factor in ANZ’s decision to ban iPads at board meetings.
 The convenience of the iPad’s annotation functions, which allow for marking up of board papers in their electronic form, is accompanied by a responsibility of the board to carefully consider how it will sufficiently back up such electronic documents.
 The absence of paper records, which traditionally might have been handed up and safely filed after the board meeting, means that records management policies should be established to ensure that all information, including data files, is captured for the company’s records.
 This is not only important for complying with statutory record keeping requirements; it is also important for preventing legal risks, e.g., as director’s annotations and notes may be of evidentiary value in future legal proceedings.